cynzy/Restaurant-Queries-MP5-2017/README.md

 In addition to these aspects, the problem also touches upon rudimentary methods for statistical inference and learning.

-**Read this document carefully before you start.**

-### Logistics

-+ You should complete this assignment in pairs.
-+ The submission deadline is December 1, 11:59pm Vancouver time.
-+ To get your Github repositories set up, using [this link](https://classroom.github.com/g/DIS5KaZf).

 ### Background

 For this machine problem, you will work with an excerpt from the [Yelp Academic Dataset](https://www.yelp.com/academic_dataset).
 Specifically, you will work with data (in [JSON](https://en.wikipedia.org/wiki/JSON) format) on restaurants, and this data includes information about some restaurants, reviews of the restaurants, and user information (for those contributing reviews).